DongShuaike/DongShuaike.github.io/_posts/2020-06-25-Tensorflow_v2.0_compilation_and_fuzzing_part_1.md

    ### Conclusion

    The compilation is not easy and I really think the introduction section on the Tensorflow official website is somewhat too abbreviate.
-I hope this post can help you and in the next post, I will introduce some of my practice of fuzzing Tensorflow source code.
+I hope this post can help you and in the next post, I will introduce some of my practice on fuzzing Tensorflow source code.